Skip to the main content

 Duties

-Updated Mar 16, 2018
+Updated Mar 31, 2024

-Health records contain patients’ medical histories and courses of treatment (such as doctors’ notes, forms for prescribed medications, input from other members of the treatment team, or test results).
-Health information management professionals manage both the records and the information inside them.
-They also provide guidance and expertise to health professionals in other organizations and care settings.
+Health records contain patients’ medical histories and courses of treatment.
+These may include doctors’ notes, forms for prescribed medications, input from other members of the treatment team, or test results.
+These records serve as crucial information for providers to make informed decisions about patient care and treatment.
+They also track the overall health status of individuals over time.

-Duties vary but, in general, health information management professionals:
+Duties vary but, in general, HIM professionals:

-• translate information from paper files into digital records
+• Translate information from paper files into digital records

-• convert patient diagnostic and intervention information into a standard format (using an international classification system and Canadian coding standards)
+• Convert patient diagnostic and intervention information into a standard format using an international classification system and Canadian coding standards

-• identify and run data quality checks on records and databases
+• Identify and run data quality checks on records and databases

-• secure and release patient information as per Alberta’s Health Information Act
+• Secure and release patient information as per Alberta’s Health Information Act

-• collect other information (about patients and their hospital stays) to generate data about the patient population
+• Collect other information about patients and their hospital stays to generate data about the patient population

-• use computer software to manage health data for planning, research and education purposes.
+• Use computer software to manage health data for planning, research, and education purposes

 Working Conditions

-Updated Mar 16, 2018
+Updated Mar 31, 2024

 • Strength Required Lift up to 5 kg